Jakus23/non/README.md

         first spoken: 1900 AD
 Person
     language: English
-    - Jakus van Rooyen
+    - John Doe
         home language (language): Afrikaans
         business language (language): English
 ```
 > Do graphs

 Okay, enjoy.
-If I'm motivated; I'll also show you these things later:
+Other features not in the readme:

 * how to setup a text editor to make writing and reading more enjoyable,
 * idioms of _non_ notation,
 * the simple language engine (non.py) to lex and parse the language: you can provide a datastore to dev to use when implementing.

-> Please create tools to translate your code to non object notation
+> An interesting use of *non* is to translate to and from Excel for version control.

 Cheers!